g-C-o/Harcrabat/README.md

-Currently working on command line version
+Currently working on command line version.
 Can only be run through CMD in Windows